 You may not know this, but the weather is no longer the weather.
 Whether it is sunny or cloudy, hot or cold, snowing or raining, too dry or too wet, the weather today has become more than just the weather.
-The weather today is now political.
+Today, weather is now political.

-We’ve been hearing for about two decades that the planet is warming, the climate is changing and that man is the cause of it.
+For about two decades or more, we’ve been hearing that the planet is warming, the climate is changing and that man apparently is the cause of it.
 Actually, animals too.
 You may not know this, but many countries have killed elk, moose, sheep and cows – to name a few – because of their ability to produce methane most often via flatulence (farting).
 It is believed by some that animal farts also contribute to global warming, err climate change.

 I’m going to get a little technical here, so please bear with me.
 It is important to understand all of this.
 More than 20 years ago, the Montreal Protocol came about to deal with the destruction of the ozone layer.
 Chloroflourocarbons (CFCs) were deemed the main instigator of the ozone layer’s destruction.
 So government folks, scientists, environmentalists and refrigerant industry experts all came together and created a process to eventually replace and ban CFCs.
 An interim refrigerant was created, called hydrocholoflourocarbons (HCFCs).
 Most were more energy efficient, and of course, more environmentally responsible.
 HCFCs, have one small problem though.
 Depending on the HCFC, they still have various amounts of chlorine in them; some more than others.